avaneev/biteopt/README.md

 converge in 400 iterations or less, at 10<sup>-6</sup> precision.
 On average, every doubling of dimensions requires tripling of iteration budget.

-Each retry may generate an equally-usable candidate solution (not necessarily having the least cost), so the researcher may select solution from any retry based on his/her own considerations.
-In this light, it may be incorrect to assume that least-performing retries are "wasted".
-In practice, least-performing retries may give more acceptable parameter values within the search space compared to the best-performing retries.
+Each attempt may generate an equally-usable candidate solution (not necessarily having the least cost), so the researcher may select solution from any attempt based on his/her own considerations.
+In this light, it may be incorrect to assume that least-performing attempts are "wasted".
+In practice, least-performing attempts may give more acceptable parameter values within the search space compared to the best-performing attempts.

 Note that derivative-free optimization methods in general provide "asymptotic" solutions for complex functions.
 Thus it is reasonable to assume that BiteOpt